dbyl/pepper-best-deals/README.md

 4) creating functions that save the scraped information to a csv file
 5) creating more than 80 unit tests that test functions and validate the correctness of scraped data
 6) implementation of a docker, creation of a PostgreSQL database, pgadmin4 panel
-7) correct selenium setup inside a docker-container
+7) correct selenium setup inside a docker-container (to fix)
 8) implementation of sample views along with celery task
 9) implementation of auto-refreshing task status with javascript and redirecting when ready
 10) implementation of basic bootstrap-based frontend